eguerrawar/synthetic-ab-lab/README.md

 the truth.

 The point is inversion.
-On a live experiment the true lift is unknown forever, so a broken analysis is invisible — it just returns a confident number that nobody can check.
+On a live experiment the true lift is unknown forever, so a broken analysis is invisible.
+In fact, it just returns a confident number that nobody can check.
 Here the truth is a parameter, so a broken analysis is a failing test.